My Place Program Application Process

 Applications for the My Place Program can be submitted upon acceptance to Kutztown University.
 Applications for fall entrance into the My Place Program will be reviewed on an on-going basis, beginning in November of the prior year.
 Applications for spring entrance will be reviewed on a rolling basis during the fall.
 The Disability Services staff will make My Place application decisions based upon space and program fit.
 Due to limited space in the My Place Program, not all students who apply will be admitted into the program.

-As of March 2023, the My Place Program will be waitlisting students who complete the application process for the fall 2023/spring 2024 academic year to ensure that we are able to fully staff the program at the level needed to best meet the needs of each student.
+As of March 2023, the My Place Program will be wait-listing students who complete the application process for the fall 2023/spring 2024 academic year to ensure that we are able to fully staff the program at the level needed to best meet the needs of each student.
 We strongly encourage students to begin the application process before the end of the Spring 2022 semester (May 12) to ensure they are best prepared for the beginning of the Fall semester.

 Please note: Acceptance to the university does not guarantee admission to the My Place program.
 If your decision to attend KU is dependent upon admission to the My Place Program, do not pay your Advanced Registration Deposit (ARD) until you have received written notification of your acceptance into the My Place Program from the Disability Services.

 Download, complete, and submit the following forms.
-This information is collected to understand the scope of accommodations and support that may be required for the student to be successful in the college environment.
+This information is collected to understand the scope of accommodations and support that may be required for the student to be successful in a college environment.